MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ## Drill mode requirements

 To use the drill mode, the Power BI visual must have a hierarchy.
-For example, you might have a visual that looks at the medal count for a sports competition.
+For example, you might have a visual that shows the number of medals won in a sports competition.
 The hierarchy in this example is the sport, specific types of the sport, and the events.
 By default, the visual shows the medal count by sport, like gymnastics, skiing, aquatics, etc. Then, you can select one of the visual elements, like a bar, line, or bubble, to display the individual sports.
 For example, selecting the aquatics element shows you data for swimming, diving, and water polo.
 Then, selecting the diving element opens the next level in the hierarchy and shows you details for springboard, platform, and synchronized diving events.

 Report designers often add date hierarchies to visuals.
 A common date hierarchy is one that contains fields for the year, quarter, month, and day.